Shivanilarokar/DSA-Questions-/README.md

-# Project Title
+# Project Name

 A brief description of your project, its functionality, and its purpose.

-## What's New

-- Updated usage examples for new functions/classes.
-- Deprecated functions/classes have been marked and removed from documentation.
-- API documentation has been revised to reflect modified signatures.
+This project provides a set of tools for developers to streamline their workflows.
+It includes functions for data processing, API interaction, and more.

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)
 - [API Documentation](#api-documentation)
 - [Contributing](#contributing)
 - [License](#license)

+## What's New
+- Added a new function `new_function(new_parameters)` with accompanying usage examples.
+- Replaced the deprecated function `old_function(parameters)` with `new_function(new_parameters)`.
+- Updated API documentation for `your_function(parameters)` to improve clarity.

 ## Installation
 Provide a step-by-step guide on how to install your project.
-Include framework or language specific instructions if needed.
+Include framework or language-specific instructions if needed.

 ```bash
 pip install your-package-name
 ```

 ## Usage
 Here are some basic examples of how to use the project.

 ### Example 1: Basic Functionality
 ```python
 from your_module import your_function